ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Related Works

 Real-time defenses actively identify behaviors indicative of model theft.
 This is achieved by analyzing input queries \cite{prada,seat} or introducing perturbations to the model's response \cite{perturbation1,perturbation2,perturbation3}, thereby complicating the theft process for attackers.
 PRADA \cite{prada} detects abnormal query patterns through statistical analysis of the distance distributions among queries, signaling potential model theft.
 Additionally, SEAT \cite{seat} utilizes a similarity encoder trained with adversarial techniques to spot pairs of similar queries, commonly employed by attackers as they progressively expand a set of seed samples to train the imitation model.
 Furthermore, defenders can even disseminate misinformation upon detecting out-of-distribution queries \cite{kariyappa2020defending}.

-\subsubsection{post-attack defenses}
+\subsubsection{Post-attack defenses}

 In contrast, post-attack defenses concentrate on integrating identification markers, such as digital watermarks or fingerprints, into either the victim model or its output.
 Although post-attack defenses do not prevent the model from being stolen, it plays a pivotal role in asserting IP rights after theft \cite{ li2022defending,14}.
 Watermarking offers a cost-effective and highly efficient approach to counter model extraction attacks.
 It also can be integrated with real-time defense mechanisms to enhance the overall defense strategy without requiring substantial computational resources.
-As shown in Fig \ref{4kind of watermark} in appendix \ref{appendix:3types}, we categorize watermarks into four types based on their protection targets: model parameter watermarks, content watermarks, dataset watermarks, and IP protection watermarks.
-We emphasize that the focus of our work is the IP protection for LLMs against model extraction attack, diverging from parameter watermarking \cite{backdoor1,backdoor2,backdoor3,para} to prevent the theft of the model parameters and content watermarking \cite{kirchenbauerReliabilityWatermarksLarge2023,kuditipudiRobustDistortionfreeWatermarks2023,fairozePubliclyDetectableWatermarking,christ2023undetectable} proving the ownership of model outputs.
-Specific introductions about the model parameter watermarks, content watermarks and dataset watermarks types, as well as the relationships between these watermarks, are presented in the appendix \ref{appendix:3types}.
+We categorize watermarks into four types based on their protection targets: model parameter watermarks, content watermarks, dataset watermarks, and IP protection watermarks, as detailed in Supplementary A. We emphasize that our work focuses on IP protection watermarking for LLMs against model extraction attacks, distinguishing it from parameter watermarking \cite{backdoor1,backdoor2,backdoor3,para}, which prevents model parameter theft (as parameter watermarks cannot transfer to imitation models), and content watermarking \cite{kirchenbauerReliabilityWatermarksLarge2023,kuditipudiRobustDistortionfreeWatermarks2023,fairozePubliclyDetectableWatermarking,christ2023undetectable}, which marks content for identification (as content watermarks are ineffective during imitation model training).
+Detailed introductions about the model parameter watermarks, content watermarks and dataset watermarks, as well as the relationships between these watermarks, are presented in Supplementary A.